 - Massage for several minutes, until the brine comes out of the vegetables (or let stand for fifteen minutes after mixing the salt).

-- Compress everything in fermentation jars.
-Cover with a weight or a reserved cabbage leaf to keep the vegetables under the brine created by the vegetables.
+- Compress everything in your jar.
+Cover with a fermentation weight or a reserved cabbage leaf to keep the vegetables under the brine created by the vegetables.

-- Close the jars while allowing the air to come out.
+- Close the lids while allowing the air to come out (you can also use an airlock).

 - Ferment it for three to six weeks, to taste.
 After the first opening, store in the refrigerator.